simonlehmann/Group3-Real-Estate-Site/README.md

 Password: ```Password123```

 ## :computer: Server Information
-During the development of the application, the database will be hosted on the Web24 VPS provided by Central Institute of Technology.
+During the development of the application, the database will be hosted on ~~the Web24 VPS provided by Central Institute of Technology~~ Simon's Infrastructure.
 ###:key: MySQL Database Server Information
 #### Application Access
 URL: `db.slehmann36.com`